-In accordance with the Companies Act 2006 S236, the Trust has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on School and Trust business.
+In accordance with the Companies Act 2006 S236, the Trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on School and Trust business.
 The Risk Protection Arrangement provides cover up to £10,000,000 on any one claim.

-Method of Recruitment and Appointment or Election of Trustees
+Recruitment and Appointment of Trustees

-Up to 10 Trustees are nominated by the Members to the Board of Trustees.
-The articles of association require that there are at least 3 Trustees, but there is no maximum number.
-We have appointed 3 Trustees this year - all positions were advertised - all were elected by the Members.
-We would seek to appoint governors with relevant background or experience to complement the existing trustee qualifications.
+Up to 10 trustees are nominated by the Members, 2 are nominated by parents, one by staff, one can be co-opted by trustees and the Headteacher is automatically a trustee.
+The articles of association require that there are at least 3 trustees, but there is no maximum number.
+We have appointed 7 trustees this year to replace the 6 who resigned due to the end of their tenure or changes in personal circumstances and to fill a further vacancy.
+All positions were advertised - all were elected by the Members.
+We seek to appoint trustees with relevant background or experience to complement the existing trustee gualifications.
+An annual trustee skills audit helps to identify our recruitment needs.

-With the exception of the Chief Executive Officer, Trustees are appointed for a fixed term of four years, but are eligible for re-election at the end of the fixed term.
-The time limit does not apply to the Chief Executive Officer.
+With the exception of the Head Teacher, trustees are appointed for a fixed term of four years, but are eligible for re-election at the end of the fixed term in accordance with the articles of association.
+The time limit does not apply to the Head Teacher.